Aroma - the Chemistry behind Odour

 - Evaluate possibilities and limitations of aroma analysis for food quality analysis and the relation to sensory quality through multivariate statistics

-- Treat GC-MS data using the most advanced techniques
+- Treat instrumental aroma data using the most advanced techniques

-- Hands-on experience with aroma analysis and sensory descriptive analysis, including planning experimental setups, sampling, panel training and general practical laboratory work
+- Hands-on experience with aroma analysis, including planning experimental setups, sampling, and general practical laboratory work

-- Ability to perform suitable data analysis on instrumental and sensory data.
+- Ability to perform suitable data analysis on instrumental data and to relate it to sensory data.

-- Reflect on the role of aroma and sensory properties in quality of food
+- Reflect on the role of aroma properties in quality of food

-- Cooperate with fellow students in a project group, including planning, excecuting and reporting experiments
+- Cooperate with fellow students in a project group, including planning, executing and reporting experiments

 - Reflect on working in groups.

 A combination of self-studies and e-learning before the